sleeyax/asarmor/README.md

 ```

 ### [electron-forge](https://www.electronforge.io/)
-The instructions below assume you're using [Vite + TypeScript](https://www.electronforge.io/config/plugins/vite), so please adjust according to your project configuration.
+The instructions below assume you're using the [Vite + TypeScript](https://www.electronforge.io/config/plugins/vite) configuration.
+You may need to adjust the instructions according to your setup.

 You can easily include asarmor in your packaging process using a [postPackage](https://www.electronforge.io/config/hooks#postpackage) hook: